tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/Activities/01-Stu_IAM_User/README.md

 # Creating Your First IAM Admin User and Group

-As a [best practice][1], you should not use your AWS account root user for any task where it's not required.
-Instead, it's better to create a new IAM user for each person that requires administrator access.
+As a [best practice][1], you should not use your AWS account root user for any task where it is not required.
+Instead, it is better to create a new IAM user for each person that requires administrator access.

 To view the tasks that require you to sign in as the root user, see [AWS Tasks that Require Account Root User][2].